Maverick Buttress Rock Climbing

 Maverick Buttess is easy to find and get to.
 When heading away from Moab on Potash road, turn west just after the Jughandle Arch and go 3.5 miles up the road.
 The road is a bit rough but a two wheel drive vehicle will have no problem getting there assuming there is no snow.
 After the fourth and final switchback, park and the buttress is just to the west.
 It is easily identified by three obvious cracks on northeast face of the buttress.
 A good trail starts on the right side of a large boulder and leads right up to Gunsmoke.
 Many of the other routes are found around the left side of the buttress.
 Squeeze behind a giant boulder near the base of Gunsmoke, and Hot Toddy is 100 feet to the left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Maverick Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Maverick Buttress:

 Featured Route For Maverick Buttress